starfortai/starfortai.github.io/README.md

-# Starfort: AI Game Platform for Education
+# Starfort: AI Game Platform for Elementary Education

 "Stories are at the core of human experience, and every technological change paves the way for new forms of stories."